templesofcode/templesofcode.github.io/_posts/2017-12-18-php-read-file-lines.md

 ---
 ---
-Iterate over the set of lines from a file/
+Iterate over the set of lines from a file:

 ```php
 $lines = file('/tmp/test.txt');